Estelle Gonzales Walgreen

 Estelle is a recognized business leader and dynamic public speaker; having been named "Outstanding Business Leader" by the State of Wisconsin, "Woman of Achievement" by the Anti-Defamation League.

 Blog Entries by Estelle Gonzales Walgreen

-Mexico's unemployment rate was 5.01 percent in October, down slightly from the 5.04 percent rate registered in the same month in 2012, the National Institute of Statistics and Geography, or INEGI, said Monday. continue reading »
+Mexico posted a trade deficit of $1 billion in 2013, well above the deficit of $46 million registered in the prior year, the National Institute of Statistics and Geography, or INEGI, said Monday. continue reading »

 The prolific Mexican bolero singer Armando Manzanero received the Lifetime Achievement Award at the 56th annual Grammy Awards presentation this evening. continue reading »